ChaitanyaC22/Multi-Input-Multi-Output-MNIST-Image-Digit-and-Summed-Output-Classification/README.md

 **Four different custom modules are created in python (.py)** to address each aspect of the mentioned problem.
 1. Custom Module 1: **'helper_mnist.py'**: *Contains all the necessary helper functions or methods that are needed to plot graphs, vizualize images and optimize tensorflow sessions.*

 2. Custom Module 2: **'data_creation.py'**: *This module is used for pre-processing the data inputs and outputs in the desired format.
 (The random number inputs (0-9) along with the true image labels (0-9) and summed output true labels (0-18) are encoded in the proper format.
-Additionally, the model/network retrieves the MNIST image data via Image Data Generators, which are defined in this module.*
+Additionally, the model/network retrieves the MNIST image data via Image Data Generators, which are defined in this module).*

 3. Custom Module 3: **'network_architecture.py'**: *This module is used to build the network architecture of the combined (MNIST + Summed Output) classification model.*